How do you use the word ecco in Italian? What does it mean? How do you pronounce it?

 Here is your steak, sir.

-You will often see ecco in Italian along with an indirect object pronoun.
-This translates to the English expressions “here you are”, “here she is”, “here they are”, etc. All the possible forms for all subject pronouns are listed below.
+You will often see ecco in Italian together with an indirect object pronoun.
+This is equivalent to the English expressions “here you are”, “here she is”, “here they are”, etc. Below are all the possible forms for all the subject pronouns.

 here I am | eccomi |